emmastrand/EmmaStrand_Notebook/_posts/2023-03-06-SNP-Calling-with-RNASeq-data.md

      --output ${i}.HaplotypeCaller.g.vcf.gz -dont-use-soft-clipped-bases -ERC GVCF done
 ```

+### move the .vcf output files to a new directory to keeep the outputs clean

 ### editing file names so we can get rid of the extended .bam.bam.bam notation